 Step 4.
 Approval

-Once you have been approved, you will be sent a link to the job application form.
+Once you have been approved, you will be sent an email advising you of your approval and that an additional email will follow from the College’s Institutional Research Dept. that will have your specific link to the job application form.

 Check out what a few students had to say about participating in the Summer Student Employment program.

 Catherine Antcliffe-Szkopiec, Career Sampler Coordinator, Business Administration – Human Resources program

 Daniel Duke, Millwright Technical Support Worker, Mechanical Engineering Technician program

 |“The college offers an abundance of opportunities for summer students to participate in and offers experiences that can relate to students’ chosen programs.
 An added bonus for myself as a Human Resources student was being able to participate on the hiring interview panels, not only for my own program, but for others throughout the College.
 It was a great learning experience for my upcoming career.”||“The things I have gotten to experience this summer correspond to what I will be doing in school in the upcoming year and for any future employment.
 I got to see how the whole process comes together; from thinking of an idea to creating blue prints and designs to the actual manufacturing of parts and materials.”|

 |Manon Soulard, Let’s Talk Science Coordinator and Research Assistant, Environmental Technician program||Alanna Piksiades, Lab Support Worker, Practical Nursing program|